 The ability to easily share data is a foundation of what makes the web so great.
 But, it’s often been difficult to present data in an easy-to-digest manner.
 Simply dumping large reams of statistics out in text format may make the information available, but it’s far from user-friendly.

 That’s why the job of sharing information is about more than just the information itself.
-The way in which it is presented can be equally important.
+How it is presented can be equally important.

-Those who have a need to dynamically generate calculations based on user input will love Calculated Fields Form.
-Various types of calculators can be created, including those based on date, pricing, weight, percentages and good old fashioned numbers.
+Those who need to dynamically generate calculations based on user input will love Calculated Fields Form.
+Various types of calculators can be created, including those based on date, pricing, weight, percentages, and good old-fashioned numbers.

 It’s a Visual Medium

 One of the keys to great design is ensuring that the user can access information and do so in a way that is easy for them to understand.